NFL Sunday Ticket Promo Code: Get a 3 Week FREE Trial for 2024-25 Football Season

 In addition, this exclusive welcome offer also rewards you with three free weeks of NFL Sunday Ticket, enabling you to keep tabs on all your wagers on the NFL moneylines and totals.

-Don't forget, bonus bets earned through this exclusive FanDuel Sunday Ticket promo must be used within seven days, and cannot be combined with any other promos or bonuses offered by FanDuel Sportsbook.
+Don't forget, bonus bets earned through this exclusive NFL Sunday Ticket promo code must be used within seven days, and cannot be combined with any other promos or bonuses offered by FanDuel Sportsbook.

 This article is part of our Betting Promotions series.